lucasastorian/MTA-Turnstile-Analysis/README.md

 </div>

 # Explore Traffic at a Grand Central Turnstile
-After cleansing and preprocessing the turnstile data, we're going to focus on a specific turnstile in Grand Central Terminal for a Week in June 2019.
+After cleansing and preprocessing the turnstile data, we're first going to analyze the traffic at a single turnstile in Grand Central Terminal for a Week in June 2019.
 We're going to resample the data at four hour intervals so that it can be clearly graphed.
 In the carts below, one can see that
 * Exits tend to peak in the morning, while entries peak in the afternoon and evenings
 * There is significantly less traffic on the weekend than during the week
-* The number of entries late on Friday is significantly less than during other week days, implying that commuters may go home relatively early on Friday
+* The number of entries late on Friday is significantly less than during other week days, implying that commuters may go home relatively early

 ```python